 ALZHEIMER'S - PREVENTION

 We have our good days and bad days but all in all we can't complain.
 Mom is doing great!
 She is on the Alzheimer's medication Exelon which has helped with her symptoms and slowed the progression of the

 tests for the 55+ community), and painting classes at Chandler Hospital's Smart Senior.
-The painting was a wonderful blessing of the Alzheimer's - you see Alzheimer's can lower ones inhibitions so her fears of trying something new were non-existent.
+The painting was a wonderful blessing of the Alzheimer's - you see Alzheimer's can lower ones inhibitions so her fears of trying something new were non-existent (it's also this same inhibitions that sometimes has her saying the darndest things, think no filter - hahaha).
 She's really good too!
 She might not remember all the line dancing steps or everything in her classes, but she...and I...have learned to adapt.